KryptonMC/docs/getting-started.md

 description = "your-project-description"
 main = "your-project-path-class"

-dependencies
+dependencies = [dependency1,dependency2]
- - "your-dependencies-here" # the plugin-id people use in the plugin.conf authors
- - "your-name-here"
- - "The other rapscallion helping you out"
+authors = [your-name-here, the other rapscallion helping you out]
 ```

 ## Now, you might be thinking, "what the hell is that? what does this do?" well, let's break it down